 How Much CBD Should I Give My Dog?

-You’ve read up on hemp derived CBD and you think it can help improve your dog’s quality of life.
+You’ve read up on hemp derived CBD and you think it may help with your dog’s quality of life.
 At first glance, figuring out how much CBD you should give your dog can seem confusing.
 Depending on a variety of factors such as their weight, their condition and what CBD product and strength you’ve chosen, you’ll find varying recommendations.

 To help settle the confusion, we at Holistic Hound have created this guide to help find the right CBD dosage for your dog.
 After reading through this guide, you should have no problems finding just the right dose of CBD to give your dog, without having to worry about giving them too much.